jquast/blessed/docs/intro.rst

 Requirements
 ------------

-Blessed is compatible with Python 2.7, 3.4, and 3.5 on Debian Linux, Mac OSX, and FreeBSD.
+Blessed is tested with Python 2.7, 3.4, and 3.5 on Debian Linux, Mac, and FreeBSD.

 Further Documentation
 ---------------------